< back to all articles

 To summarize, storytelling = people focus x emotions.

-If you want to dig deeper into the storytelling structure, check out this insightful video essay.
+If you want to dig deeper into the storytelling structure, check out this insightful video essay and click here to read about effective storytelling techniques for tech B2B content

 BONUS Humanizing B2B content tip according to Black Rabbit